 - 5.23 The Council's Investment Strategy is low risk, the priorities being security first, portfolio liquidity second and then yield (return).
 The Investment Strategy sets criteria to determine suitable organisations with which cash may be invested and limits on the amount of cash that may be invested with any one organisation.
-In 2019/20 the Council will continue to place investments with either the Debt Management Account Deposit Facility (DMADF) of the Bank of England which are guaranteed by the UK Government or with UK Local Authorities.
-The Council will continually review the financial stability of all local authorities with whom it places investments. - 5.24 The Council will continue to pursue the possible use of other investment tools, i.e. Treasury Bills & Money Market Funds during 2019/20 and may introduce these once relevant appraisals have been undertaken.
-However the ongoing uncertainty in the financial markets will continue to dictate that capital security will still outweigh the importance of financial performance at present. - 5.25 As at 31st March 2018 the Council's investments totalled £66.9m. - 5.42 Further detail can be found at Treasury Management Strategy.
+In 2020/21 the Council will continue to place investments with the Debt Management Account Deposit Facility (DMADF) of the Bank of England which are guaranteed by the UK Government, UK Government Treasury Bills and with UK Local Authorities.
+The Council will continually review the financial stability of all local authorities with whom it places investments. - 5.24 The Council will continue to review the use of other investment tools in consultation with Link Asset Management Ltd and the Council are currently in the process of introducing Money Market Funds during 2019/20.
+However the ongoing uncertainty in the financial markets will continue to dictate that capital security will still outweigh the importance of financial performance at present. - 5.25 As at 31st March 2019 the Council's investments totalled £89.100m.